FZJ-JSC/JUBE/docs/glossar.rst

      * ``iterations`` is optional.
 All workpackages within this step will be executed multiple times if the iterations value is used.
      * ``cycles`` is optional.
 All ``<do>`` commands within the step will be executed ``cycles``-times
      * ``procs`` is optional.
 Amount of processes used to execute the parameter expansions of the corresponding step in parallel.
+     * ``do_log_file`` is optional.
+Name or path of a do log file trying to mimick the do steps and the environment of a workpacakge of a step to produce an executable script.

    do_tag
      A do contain a executable *Shell* operation.